Become an S-STEM Scholar!

 Requirements to be an S-STEM Scholar:

-- Pursuing a degree in Chemistry, Engineering, Math, Physics, or Computer Science
+- Pursuing a degree in Chemistry, Engineering, Math, Physics, Data Science, or Computer Science

-- Will be eligible for the Federal Pell Grant (Please file your FAFSA to find out if you are eligible for a Pell Grant.
+- Will be eligible for New Jersey’s Community College Opportunity Grant (CCOG) or the Federal Pell Grant (Please file your FAFSA to find out if you are eligible for a Pell Grant.
 Visit our CCOG page for help filing your FAFSA)

 - Recommendation from a high school teacher or counselor